AjithCodeCraft/ELECTRON_PROJECT/readme.md

-# Foobar
+# AudioCooker

-Foobar is a Python library for dealing with word pluralization.
+Foobar is a Web/Desktop Application for Making a simple pdf(books) to AudioBook with specific Featurs

 ## Installation